 Colonoscopy has been established as the gold standard for the screening of colorectal cancer (CRC).
 To help reduce the known variations in colonoscopy quality that exist from provider to provider, quality indicators have been established.
 Good quality indicators that have been established include the endoscopist’s adenoma detection rate (ADR), a reportable rate of the endoscopist’s ability to find adenomas, attempt of endoscopic removal of pedunculated polyps and large (<2 cm) sessile polyps prior to surgical referral, and cecal intubation.

-Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Dr. Ruth Montalvo, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; are committed to providing you with the most comprehensive screening and results better than the national benchmarks.
+Board-Certified physicians Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Dr. Ruth Montalvo, Dr. Jae Kim, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; are committed to providing you with the most comprehensive screening and results better than the national benchmarks.
 They care for patients in the North Atlanta, GA, area including Alpharetta, GA; Johns Creek, GA; Cumming, GA; and Lawrenceville, GA.
-The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
+The In-House Endoscopy Suite at Digestive Care Physicians is a certified facility that has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from abdominal pain, contact us at (770) 227-2222 to schedule an appointment.